WebOrigami/docs/src/eg/intro.md

 greetings.yaml people.yaml    template.js
 ```

-Note the comma after the URL — the [copy](/eg/builtins.html#copy) function takes two arguments that must be separated with a comma.
+Note the comma after the URL — `eg` is invoking a function called [copy](/eg/builtins.html#copy) that takes two arguments which must be separated with a comma.

 The new `samples` folder should show a small collection of files.
 (The specific files may differ slightly from what's shown above.) `eg` treated the indicated YAML file as a graph — more on graphs later.
-The `copy` function read values out of that graph and wrote them into the file system graph.``
+The `copy` function read values out of that graph and wrote them into the file system graph.

 If you prefer, you can wrap `eg` function arguments in parentheses — but since command shells typically interpret parentheses, you may have to quote them: